paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

   (D) the recreational, economic, and scenic values of the waters and resources referred to in subclauses (A)–(C) of this clause.

+(20) “merchant mariner credential” means a merchant mariner license, certificate, or document that the Secretary is authorized to issue pursuant to this title.

-(20) “mobile offshore drilling unit” means a vessel capable of engaging in drilling operations for the exploration or exploitation of subsea resources.
+(21) “mobile offshore drilling unit” means a vessel capable of engaging in drilling operations for the exploration or exploitation of subsea resources.

-(21) “motor vessel” means a vessel propelled by machinery other than steam.
+(22) “motor vessel” means a vessel propelled by machinery other than steam.

+(23) “nautical school program” means a program that—

+  (A) offers a comprehensive program of training that includes substantial sea service on nautical school vessels or merchant vessels of the United States primarily to train individuals for service in the merchant marine; and

+  (B) is approved by the Secretary for purposes of section 7315, in accordance with regulations promulgated by the Secretary.

-(22) “nautical school vessel” means a vessel operated by or in connection with a nautical school or an educational institution under [section 558 of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section558&num=0&edition=prelim).
+(24) “nautical school vessel” means a vessel operated by or in connection with a nautical school or an educational institution under [section 558 of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section558&num=0&edition=prelim).

-(23) “navigable waters of the United States” includes all waters of the territorial sea of the United States as described in Presidential Proclamation No. 5928 of December 27, 1988.
+(25) “navigable waters of the United States” includes all waters of the territorial sea of the United States as described in Presidential Proclamation No. 5928 of December 27, 1988.

-(24) “oceanographic research vessel” means a vessel that the Secretary finds is being employed only in instruction in oceanography or limnology, or both, or only in oceanographic or limnological research, including studies about the sea such as seismic, gravity meter, and magnetic exploration and other marine geophysical or geological surveys, atmospheric research, and biological research.
+(26) “oceanographic research vessel” means a vessel that the Secretary finds is being employed only in instruction in oceanography or limnology, or both, or only in oceanographic or limnological research, including studies about the sea such as seismic, gravity meter, and magnetic exploration and other marine geophysical or geological surveys, atmospheric research, and biological research.

-(25) “offshore supply vessel” means a motor vessel that regularly carries goods, supplies, individuals in addition to the crew, or equipment in support of exploration, exploitation, or production of offshore mineral or energy resources.
+(27) “offshore supply vessel” means a motor vessel that regularly carries goods, supplies, individuals in addition to the crew, or equipment in support of exploration, exploitation, or production of offshore mineral or energy resources.

-(26) “oil” includes oil of any type or in any form, including petroleum, fuel oil, sludge, oil refuse, and oil mixed with wastes except dredged spoil.
+(28) “oil” includes oil of any type or in any form, including petroleum, fuel oil, sludge, oil refuse, and oil mixed with wastes except dredged spoil.

-(27) “oil spill response vessel” means a vessel that is designated in its certificate of inspection as such a vessel, or that is adapted to respond to a discharge of oil or a hazardous material.
+(29) “oil spill response vessel” means a vessel that is designated in its certificate of inspection as such a vessel, or that is adapted to respond to a discharge of oil or a hazardous material.

-(28) “overall in length” means—
+(30) “overall in length” means—

   (A) for a foreign vessel or a vessel engaged on a foreign voyage, the greater of—